sumowll/BD4H-Bootcamp/web/scala-basic.md

 ```

 ## Type
-Scalar may seem like a script language like Javascript or Python, as variable type is not specified explicitly.
+Scalar may seem like a script language like JavaScript or Python, as variable type is not specified explicitly.
 In fact, Scala is a static type language and the compiler can implicitly infer the type in most cases.
 However, you can always specify a type as
 ```scala
 scala> val myDouble: Double = 3
 myDouble: Double = 3.0